EcsRx/EcsR3/docs/ecs-r3/introduction/setup.md

 ## Pre build infrastructure or not?

-Out the box EcsRx comes with a load of infrastructure classes which simplify setup, if you are happy to use that as a basis for setup then your job becomes a bit simpler.
+Out the box EcsR3 comes with a load of infrastructure classes which simplify setup, if you are happy to use that as a basis for setup then your job becomes a bit simpler.

 There is also a whole section in these docs around the infrastructure and how to use the application and other classes within there in common scenarios.